ethereumq/mist/Wallet-README.txt

 Ethereum Wallet

-The Ethereum Quantum wallet, which allows you to create simple and multisig wallets to manage your ether.
+The Ethereum Quantum wallet, which allows you to create simple and multisig wallets to manage your etherq.

 The wallet contains its own node, but can also use an already running one, if the IPC path of that node is the standard path.
 (See below)